 Dental insurance plans are an excellent way to ensure the cost of your dental care is covered or partially covered.
 Most dental plans cover the cost of bi-annual cleanings, as well as some of the cost for additional procedures such as emergency care.

-At PoCo Dental we offer direct billing for insurance for your convenience.
+At Poco Comfort Dentistry we offer direct billing for insurance for your convenience.
 Each insurance plan offers different types of coverage so it’s important for you to understand what your coverage is.
 However, it’s likely your dental insurance will cover or partially cover the cost of preventative examinations and cleanings.
 This means it’s more cost-effective for you to visit your dentist for bi-annual appointments rather than risk the cost of long-term, serious health problems, caused by poor oral health.

-At PoCo Dental we offer affordable dental care for you and your family.
-Our friendly staff and welcoming clinic will put you at ease and make you feel comfortable, even if this is your first visit.
+Our friendly staff and welcoming clinic will put you at ease and make you feel comfortable, even if it's your first visit.
 Our team of qualified dentists and dental hygiene experts will thoroughly clean and examine your teeth.
 We will help to answer any questions you may have about your oral health needs.
 Contact us to book your appointment and take the first step to long-term oral health.